platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### `*_at`

 `created_at`, `started_at`, `updated_at`, `cancelled_at`, `completed_at`, and `expires_at` are all timestamps in UTC.
-For when a given action happened, use `completed_at`.
+For when a given activity occurred, use `completed_at`.
 You can use these properties to calculate the duration of the activity.
 To calculate the timing for steps in the activity, see the [`timings` property](#timings).